ICTime/en/index.md

 I am a big believer that an engineer can always fix broken things, and develop better solutions for work or personal issues.
 And I love the rule “Keep It Simple”.
 Github Pages serves me right in the geek way of blogging, documentation and scripting (Hardware engineer don’t coding)

-I also send some time now and then practicing Market Timing [Wiki](http://en.wikipedia.org/wiki/Market_timing), I did profit from my speculation yet, This is just another area that I applying my academic and engineering skills.
+I also send some time now and then practicing [Market Timing](http://en.wikipedia.org/wiki/Market_timing), I did profit from my speculation yet, This is just another area that I applying my academic and engineering skills.

 ### Latest Posts